Monday, December 31, 2007

 The picnics grew to include entertainment including dancing in the circle which continues to this day.

-On the way to one of the MOC picnics at the Huron Metro park....
+On the way to the first HTJ picnics at the Huron Metro park....

 Schawne and Shawn

-In 1996 The name "Hotter than July" (HTJ) came to cover all the events that happened at the end of July.
-The name was finalized by Cornelius Wilson and Curtis Lipscomb while sitting on my couch one afternoon.
+In 1995 The name "Hotter than July" (HTJ) came to cover all the events that happened at the end of July.
+The name was finalized by Cornelius Wilson, Shawn Parker and Curtis Lipscomb while sitting on my couch one afternoon.
 The result was a small card that was printed up (see below) and distributed to everyone a couple of weeks before the event.
 As you can see there were several events over the course of the week held by several groups!
 It was quite an honor to see the MOC events spark off what today is Black Gay Pride in Detroit.

-By 1997 there was a more formal organization in place and event advertisement was covered both DBGP Organization as well as individual groups like MOC
+By 1997 with the more formal organization in place and event advertisement was covered both DBGP Organization as well as individual groups like MOC

 Today that organization has gone global with the Black Pride Society, a loose conglomeration of all of the black gay pride events held around the world.
 Its been 16 years since those first motivational meetings at CHAG in Detroit.
 Sadly while MOC no longer exists as an official group their revolutionary groundwork continues to shine through to this day!